-Carl Lewis: US men's 4x100m relay fail is a 'total embarrassment,' says US sprint great | CNN
+US men's 4x100m relay fail is a 'total embarrassment,' says US sprint great

 "The USA team did everything wrong in the men's relay," the 60-year-old Lewis, who won the 4x100 Olympic gold medal twice as well as seven other golds, wrote on Twitter.

-READ: What US Olympic fencer Race Imboden’s black X symbol on his hand means

-“The passing system is wrong, athletes running the wrong legs, and it was clear that there was no leadership.
-It was a total embarrassment, and completely unacceptable for a USA team to look worse than the AAU (American Association of Universities) kids I saw.”
+"The passing system is wrong, athletes running the wrong legs, and it was clear that there was no leadership.
+It was a total embarrassment, and completely unacceptable for a USA team to look worse than the AAU (Amateur Athletic Union) kids I saw."

 China ended up the surprise heat winners with a time of 37.92.
 Canada, with anchor 200m champion Andre de Grasse, finished second, and Italy, with individual 100m champion Lamont Marcell Jacobs, posted a national record 37.95 to also advance.